kalyanmondal91/java-code-review-checklist/README.md

     - The new code must be covered by unit tests
     - Any refactoring must be covered by unit tests
     - At least 80% coverage for the code changes
-    - [EMP] Unit tests should be compliant to the standards posted here
+    - Unit tests should be compliant to the standards.
 - Clean Code
+    - README file
+    - GitIgnore file
     - Naming Conventions (classes, constants, variables, methods (void vs return), etc)
-        - Ensure variable, method, and class names convey the subject
-        - Use all lower cases for package names and use reversed Internet domain naming conventions
-        - Class names should start with Capitals
-        - Variable and method names should use CamelCase
     - No hard-coded variables
     - Make sure it handles constants efficiently
+    - Proper comment in code whenever required
     - Check for proper clean Up
         - Remove Console print statements
         - Remove Unnecessary comments
-        - Use @deprecated on method/variable names that aren’t meant for future use
+        - Use @deprecated on method/variable names that are not meant for future use
     - Handle strings appropriately (use StringBuilder or StringBuffer)
     - Optimize to use switch-case over multiple If-Else statements
     - Make sure variables don’t cause memory leaks